Harish-Kan/Harish-Kan/README.md

 ## About Me

-I am a first-year Computing (Computer Science) student at Queen’s University with experience in computer vision, robotics perception, and software development.
+I am a second-year Computing (Computer Science) student specializing in Software Design at Queen’s University with experience in computer vision, robotics perception, and software development.
 I am interested in building real-world systems involving machine learning, autonomous perception, and scalable software.

 ---